 Most sightseeing buses stop at the top of this park and there is no reason to walk all the way up to this viewpoint.
-If planning to go that far, we suggest a visit to the Gulbenkian Museum with it its collection of Lalique jewelry, Egyptian and Persian Art.
+If planning to go that far, we suggest a visit to the Gulbenkian Museum with its collection of Lalique jewelry, Egyptian and Persian Art.

 The Oceanário is one of the largest aquariums in the World and because it is in the East extreme of the city will take an entire morning to visit including traveling time.

-Local Flavors and Restaurants
+Dining and Local Flavors

 Almost every single restaurant will offer fresh seafood and the most popular Portuguese fishes - Sardines and Bacalhau – this one cooked in an incredible variety of ways.

 Don’t expect to find tapas, light meals, salads or filling sandwiches.
 So, if all you want is a snack you are better off by sitting in a Pastelaria or a Coffee Shop and order one of the many pastries on display – the famous Pastel de Nata is simply delicious.
-Empanadas, meat croquets, and the shrimp rissole are the best snacks to taste in Lisbon.
+"Empanadas", meat croquets, and the shrimp rissole are the best snacks to taste in Lisbon.